discordx-ts/discordx/docs/docs/decorators/commands/slash.md

 }
 ```

-## Initialize Client and Slash Commands
+## Initialize client and application commands

 It require a bit of configuration at you Client initialization.
-You have to manualy execute and initialize your Slash commands by using:
+You have to manualy execute and initialize your application commands by using:

 - `client.initApplicationCommands()`
 - `client.executeInteraction(interaction)`